How to Understand Core Inflation — CPI vs Core Inflation

 How Freenance Can Help

 Freenance considers inflation when calculating your financial goals and Financial Freedom Runway.
 You see how the real value of your savings changes over time and whether your investments actually beat inflation — not nominally, but in real terms.
+The app factors in both headline and underlying price trends to give you a realistic picture of your progress toward financial independence.

 👉 Check the real value of your money with Freenance — freenance.io